guydavis/guydavis.github.io/_posts/2016-07-18-pg_data_virt.markdown

 pip install pymssql
 ```

 At this point you should be able to query your SQL Server database from Python directly.
-Here's an example script, just change host name, port, and service name as needed:
+Here's an example script, just change host name as needed:

 ```python
 import sqlalchemy